 What Is Electrical Engineering?

 Electrical engineering entails designing, testing and developing electrical equipment.
 Electrical engineers work with all types of electrical apparatus and systems: from bringing electricity into homes to fabricating supercomputers.
 Most electrical engineers hold at least a bachelor's degree in electrical engineering; those who want to specialize in a particular area of electrical engineering typically earn a Master of Science in Electrical Engineering.
-Schools offering Computer & Electronics Engineering Technology degrees can also be found in these popular choices.
+Schools offering Electrical Engineering degrees can also be found in these popular choices.

 Electrical Engineering Job Description

 Electrical engineering powers modern technology.
 Electrical engineers contribute significantly to the development of many kinds of technology including hybrid cars, satellite televisions, the Internet, cell phones and pacemakers.
 Electrical engineers can work on a wide variety of products from computers and software to airplanes and spacecraft.

 |Work Environment||Office setting; Travel may be required to work on site; Overtime work may be required|

 |Similar Occupations||Electricians, Electro-mechanical Technicians, Aerospace Engineers, Computer Hardware Engineers|

 Electrical Engineering as a Career